New Castle County, Delaware: State government

 The Delaware Department of Services for Children, Youth, and Their Families (DSCYF) has its headquarters in the Delaware Youth and Family Center (DYFC), located in unincorporated New Castle County, near Wilmington.
 Several DSCYF juvenile facilities, including the New Castle County Detention Center (NCCDC), the Ferris School for Boys, and the Grace and Snowden Cottages are in unincorporated New Castle County.

 Several Delaware Department of Correction facilities are located in the county.
 The James T. Vaughn Correctional Center (JTVCC), formerly the Delaware Correctional Center, is a men's prison in unincorporated New Castle County, housing sentenced prisoners; Vaughn opened in 1971.
 The Howard R. Young Correctional Institution, renamed from Multi-Purpose Criminal Justice Facility in 2004 and housing both pretrial and posttrial male prisoners, is located in Wilmington; it opened in 1982.
 The Delores J. Baylor Correctional Institution, a women's prison housing pretrial and posttrial prisoners, is located in unincorporated New Castle County.
 Baylor opened on December 29, 1991.
-The Delaware male death row is in the JTVCC, while the female death row is in Baylor.
-Executions occur at JTVCC.
+The Delaware male death row was in the JTVCC, while the female death row was in Baylor.
+Executions were to occur at JTVCC, prior to the 2016 suspension of it by the Delaware Supreme Court.

 New Castle elects a substantial majority of the state legislature, with 27 state house districts and 17 state senate districts based in the county.